 The second issue concerns the demarcation between the 3rd and 4th Triplicities.
 For example, my work environment and the people with whom I interact there are clearly 3rd-Triplicity subjects according to Greer, yet these people are a mixture of friends, colleagues, and associates, individuals that are also 4th-Triplicity subjects.
 Alternatively, my home environment and those within it are 3rd-Triplicity subjects, yet a housemate could also be both a friend and a colleague, simultaneously making them 4th-Triplicity subjects.

 In light of these shortcomings, and after careful consideration, I have begun to experiment with the following model which attempts to fine-tune the meanings of the triplicities such that each directly relates to the subject of the query and the overlap between the 3rd and 4th is eliminated.
-This model also proposes a new meaning for the 2nd Triplicity that may be particularly useful when the grammatical subject of the query is an object or possession unrelated to the querent or another person.
+This model also proposes a new meaning for the 2nd Triplicity that may be particularly useful when the subject of the query primarily concerns an object or possession:

 |1st||The querent’s attributes, condition, intentions, actions, or experiences as related to the matter inquired about.|